rust-lang/book/nostarch/chapter20.md

 Listing 20-10: Defining and using an immutable static variable

-Static variables are similar to constants, which we discussed in “Constants” in
+Static variables are similar to constants, which we discussed in the “Declaring Constants” section in Chapter 3.
-Chapter 3.
 The names of static variables are in `SCREAMING_SNAKE_CASE` by convention.
 Static variables can only store references with the `'static` lifetime, which means the Rust compiler can figure out the lifetime and we aren’t required to annotate it explicitly.
 Accessing an immutable static variable is safe.

 A subtle difference between constants and immutable static variables is that values in a static variable have a fixed address in memory.
 Using the value